Cognitive restructuring

 Watch the following video to find out more

-What we say to ourselves and what we think has a profound impact on our mood.
-When you have perfectionism and are often thinking that you are failing, or criticising yourself for not doing well enough, this way of thinking can make you feel anxious, frustrated, and depressed.
+When you struggle with perfectionism and are often thinking that you are failing, or criticising yourself for not doing well enough, this way of thinking can make you feel anxious, frustrated, and depressed.

 Not only does negative thinking have an impact on your feelings, it also has an impact on the way you behave.